What's New in Ion 1.1

 Motivation

-Ion 1.1 has been designed to address some of the trade-offs in Ion 1.0 to make it suitable for a wider range of applications.
-Ion 1.1 now makes length prefixing of containers optional, and makes the interning of symbolic tokens optional as well.
-This allows for applications that write data more than they read data or are constrained by the writer in some way to have more flexibility.
+Ion 1.1 has been designed to address some of the trade-offs in Ion 1.0 to make it suitable for a wider range of applications, giving greater greater representational choice and expressive power.
+Some applications want to optimize writes over reads, or are constrained by the writer in some way (e.g. it's prohibitively expensive to buffer an entire value before writing).
+Ion 1.1 now makes both length prefixing of containers and the interning of symbol tokens independently optional, granting such writers greater flexibility.
 Data density is another motivation.
-Certain encodings (e.g., timestamps, integers) have been made more compact and efficient, but more significantly, macros now enable applications to have very flexible interning of their data's structure.
-In aggregate, data transcoded from Ion 1.0 to Ion 1.1 should be more compact.
+Certain encodings (e.g., timestamps, integers) have been made more compact and efficient.
+More significantly, macros now enable applications to have very flexible interning of their data's structure.
+In aggregate, data transcoded from Ion 1.0 to Ion 1.1 should be more compact and more efficient to both read and write.

 Backwards compatibility